Welcome to the Media Mastery mini-series, where we look at the five most common challenges business owners face while trying to build a leading brand.

 The more honest and thoughtful your answer, the more of a guiding light it’ll be to you down the road–especially when it’s time to make difficult decisions.
 So don’t brush over this.
 Give your “why” some serious thought.

 What’s Your How?

-This might sound a bit harsh, but a “why” without a “how” is just a nice thought.
-To make any movement in your business, you need to think about the way you want to operate–how you want your brand to be perceived.
+This might sound harsh, but a “why” without a “how” is only a nice thought.
+To make any movement in your business, you need to think about how you want to operate and how you want your brand to be perceived.

-“Culture” is a buzz word that has kind of lost its meaning.
+“Culture” is a buzzword that has lost its meaning.
 But the idea is essential.
 When people think of your brand, what do you want them to imagine?

 Is your brand high-energy and youthful?
 Serious and reliable?
 Quirky and fun?
 There’s no wrong answer except no answer.
 Choose adjectives to describe your business and then use them to help guide decisions down the road.
 A tip here is to think hard about your audience and what they would respond to best.